Quantum Photonic Gates with Two-Dimensional Random Walkers: Two-Dimensional Quantum Random Walk for Computing

-for instance for the third state, the input photons are created at the $l=2$, $k=3$.
-Therefore, in an ideal case, the input and output are linked to each other as:

-meaning the output photons must appear in the second and forth output waveguides simultaneously.
 Next, we propose a hybrid photonic environment consisting of an optimized distribution of silicon dioxide particles in a silicon host.
 This photonic structure serves as a bosonic bath to demonstrate a medium for photons' continuous time random walk.
 Then we use the above formalism to calculate its correlation matrix and quantify gate's success rate.